 by Ross J. Anderson

-The text is available online free (legally!) at the author's website at the University of Cambridge Computer Laboratory.
+The text is available for free online — legally — at the author’s website at the University of Cambridge Computer Laboratory.

-If you'd like to buy a dead tree version, it is $64.97 at Amazon.
+If you’d like to buy a dead tree version, you can get one from Amazon.

 by Steven M. Bellovin